-All teaching is mixed-ability unless indicated by a \.
+All teaching is mixed-ability unless indicated by a .

-Key stage 4: Year 10 and Year 11: students take GCSE courses from a choice within a common core, and then make four further choices from a list of about twelve options.
-A support option is offered to students who are following a GCSE curriculum but for whom eleven subjects would be too demanding; these students can reduce their overall package of subjects and receive an individual plan from the SENCO.
+Key stage 4 (year 10 and 11): students take GCSE courses from a choice within a common core, and then make four further choices from a list of about 12 options.
+A support option is offered to students who are following a GCSE curriculum but for whom 11 subjects would be too demanding; these students can reduce their overall package of subjects and receive an individual plan from the SENCO.

-Key Stage 5: Lower Sixth and Upper Sixth: Mount House offers an academic curriculum in the sixth form through 2 pathways (IBCP or A Levels).
+Key Stage 5 (year 12 and 13 / sixth form): Mount House offers an academic curriculum in the sixth form through two pathways (IBCP or A Levels).
 Enrichment studies are a significant feature of the sixth form and are designed to broaden all students' post-16 experience including expectation of volunteering (within the school community or beyond), and a Futures Programme (focused on studies in personal and professional).